timothymalcham/learning-journey/README.md

 I've started to devote 2 hours a day to studying.
 1 hour for math, 1 hour for programming/comp-sci related learning.

 This month I've been working on basic math skills, working through The Cherno's C++ YT videos, and starting the Let's Go book.

+#### Go, byte slices

+While writing Go, I didn't know about byte slices but had to use them very early on.
+I found this article helpful: https://medium.com/@tyler_brewer2/bits-bytes-and-byte-slices-in-go-8a99012dcc8f